 Everything The Light Touches

-The novel, drawing richly from scientific and botanical ideas, plunges into a whirl of ever-expanding themes: the contrasts between modern India and its colonial past, urban life and the countryside and nature, capitalism and centuries-old traditions of generosity and gratitude, script and ‘song and stone’.
-At the heart of the book lies a tussle between different ways of seeing, those that fix and categorise and those that free and unify.
-The novel seeks to question the imposition of fixity – on plants, people, stories, knowledge, land—where there is only movement, fluidity, and constant transformation.
+Drawn richly from scientific and botanical ideas, Everything the Light Touches is a swirl of ever-expanding themes: the contrasts between modern India and its colonial past, urban and rural life, capitalism and centuries-old traditions of generosity and gratitude, script and “song and stone.”
+Pulsating at its center is the dichotomy between different ways of seeing, those that fix and categorize and those that free and unify.
+Pariat questions the imposition of fixity—of our obsession to place permanence on plants, people, stories, knowledge, land—where there is only movement, fluidity, and constant transformation.
 “To be still,” says a character in the book, “is to be without life.”

-Everything the Light Touches brings together, with startling and playful novelty, people and places that seem, at first, removed from each other, in time and place.
-Yet, all is resonance, we discover, all is connection.Request more information
+Everything the Light Touches brings together, with startling and playful novelty, people and places that seem, at first, removed from each other in time and place.
+Yet as it artfully reveals, all is resonance; all is connection.Request more information